Home

 Voice prompting

-The only issue with this is that Chrome won't let you use it if over HTTP unless it is in localhost.
+The only issue with voice-to-text is that Chrome won't let you use it if over HTTP unless it is in localhost.
 This is fine when running isomux locally, as you access it on localhost:4000, but has an annoying interaction with Tailscale.

 With Tailscale, I access isomux at port 4000 of my server's localhost instead of my own, which is inside the Tailscale network.
 However, Chrome doesn't care about that and still blocks it.